 9. Before boarding the plane, play a game in the gatehouse with your kids.
 Kids always have extra energy.
 Before boarding the airplane get them up and play Simon Says, use the bathroom, or have them do some exercises like jumping jacks or jog in place.
 Burning off a little energy can go a long way.

 10. When traveling on an airplane you want to travel light but also have what you need to keep your kids entertained.
 I let my kids have a small bag of things to do and snacks.
 I like to have my kids bags ready to go.
 I fill the bags with small wrapped toys and snacks with a time on them.
 At the time designated they are allowed to open the next item.
 Same goes for snacks.
 Her are a few travel friendly toys you can make.

 11. Know your car seat.
 Be sure the car seat has airplane guidelines.
 Most car seats with a 3 or 5 point harness can be used on board.
 If your seat is more of a booster, you will not be able to use it.
 Save yourself the hassle and check it.

 12. During take off and landing have gum on hand for the older kids and a pacifier or bottle for the younger ones.
 This will help relieve ear pressure and discomfort.
 Everyone on board will appreciate it!

 Just remember your are traveling with kids.
 They can be unpredictable and get frustrated when they are out of there element.
 Remember to be patient and just enjoy your vacation.

-What are some of your travel tips??
+What are your travel tips?